 "Come inherit the kingdom prepared for you … For I was hungry and you gave me something to eat, I was thirsty and you gave me a drink, I was a stranger and you welcomed me.
 I needed clothes and you clothed me. … When you did if for one of the least of my brothers and sisters, you were doing it for me."
 Matthew 25:34-35, 40

-Breakfast is served from 8-10:30am and a hot lunch from 12:00-1:30pm.
+Breakfast is served from 8:00-10:30 am and lunch from 11:30-3:00 p.m.
 Our guests value having choices and we strive to offer as many choices during mealtime as possible based on the foods that are donated to us.
 Coffee and cold beverages are available throughout the day.
-Over 45,000 mealsare served at the Lamb Center each year.
+Over 45,000 meals are served at the Lamb Center each year.

 The clothing closet is open on Tuesdays and Thursdays and one Saturday each month.
-Guests experiencing homelessness can visit the clothing closet once a month to “shop” for up to ten items of clothing.
-When a guest has an emergency need for clothing, a staff member can take the guest to the clothing closet to fill that need.
+Guests who are vaccinated and experiencing homelessness can visit the clothing closet once a month to “shop” for up to ten items of clothing.

 Our guests have the opportunity to have one load of laundry done each day.
 Over 10,000 loads of laundry are washed for our guests each year.

 Our guests have the opportunity to take a daily shower at the Lamb Center.
 Being able to be clean and wear clean clothing is important to the dignity of our guests.
 We provide towels, soap, shampoo and various other personal hygiene items for guests.
 Over 14,000 showers are taken annually.